orbitdb/orbit-db-pinner/README.md

 await rpc.authDel()
 ```

-## Adding databases using "Lander"
+## Adding databases using Lander

 To make databases accessible from Voyager, the database needs to be added to an Orbiter storage service instance.
-This can be achieved programmatically by using the "Lander" module.
+This can be achieved programmatically by using the **Lander** module.

-To use Lander, first install the [@orbitdb/voyager](todo: link) package:
+To use Lander, first install the [@orbitdb/voyager](https://www.npmjs.com/package/@orbitdb/voyager) package:

 ```sh
 npm i @orbitdb/voyager